Adejames11/FlashcardApp-11/README.md

 ## Lab 3

 ### App Description
-User can create multiple cards and browse through them User can create a card and still see their created card when the app is relaunched.
+-User can create multiple cards and browse through them

+-User can create a card and still see their created card when the app is relaunched.

 ### App Walk-though